keplerlab/katna/docs/source/index.rst

 **Supported Video and image file formats**
 ##########################################

 All the major video formats like .mp4,.mov,.avi etc and image formats like .jpg, .png, .jpeg etc are supported.

-Additional selection features and retention filters are in development pipeline.
+Only constraint is that video should be readable by ffmpeg library and images should be readable by opencv library.

 .. toctree::
    :maxdepth: 1